SantanderMetGroup/notebooks/README.md

 | 2018_climate4R_example* | climate4R: An R-based framework for Climate Data Access, Post-processing and Bias Correction | _submitted_

 ***
 **NOTE**: `climate4R` and related packages are currently under fast development.
-Thus, the notebooks often indicate the installation of the package versions that were used at the moment of compiling them, and as a result some examples may fail if run with some current package versions.
-If you experience problems while running some of the examples, **please ensure that you are using the appropriate package version**.
+Thus, the notebooks often indicate the installation of the package versions that were used at the moment of compiling them.
+Alternatively, there is usually a Session Information section at the end of each notebook with details on the package versions used to compile.
+As a result some examples may fail if run with some current package versions.
+If you experience problems while running some of the examples, **please ensure that you are using the appropriate package versions**.
 In case of doubts, just let us know by dropping a ticket in the Issues section of this repo.
 Thank you!

 ***